DF-Stecker-Expert-Panel/DR-GW-payload/draft-ietf-payload-tetra-00.md

 :  COMMON

 # Mapping to SDP
-The information carried in the media type specification has a specific mapping to fields in the Session Description Protocol (SDP)[4], which is commonly used to describe RTP sessions.
+The information carried in the media type specification has a specific mapping to fields in the Session Description Protocol [@!RFC4566], which is commonly used to describe RTP sessions.
 When SDP is used to specify sessions employing the TETRA codec, the mapping is as follows:

 Media Type name:
 :   audio

 Media subtype name:
 :   TETRA

 Required parameters:
 :   none

 Optional parameters:
 :   none

-Mapping MIME Parameters into SDP
+Mapping Parameters into SDP
-:   The information carried in the MIME media type specification has a specific mapping to fields in the Session Description Protocol [@!RFC4566], which is commonly used to describe RTP sessions.
+:   The information carried in the media type specification has a specific mapping to fields in the Session Description Protocol [@!RFC4566], which is commonly used to describe RTP sessions.
 When SDP is used to specify sessions employing the TETRA codec, the mapping is as follows:
-  -  The MIME type ("audio") goes in SDP "m=" as the media name.
+  -  The media type ("audio") goes in SDP "m=" as the media name.
-  -  The MIME subtype (payload format name) goes in SDP "a=rtpmap" as the encoding name.
+  -  The media subtype (payload format name) goes in SDP "a=rtpmap" as the encoding name.
 The RTP clock rate in "a=rtpmap" MUST be 8000.
   -  The parameters "ptime" and "maxptime" go in the SDP "a=ptime" and "a=maxptime" attributes, respectively.
   -  Any remaining parameters go in the SDP "a=fmtp" attribute by copying them directly from the media type parameter string as a semicolon-separated list of parameter=value pairs.